vsheg/intermediate-ml/content/7-bayesian/index.typ

   a(bold(x)) = arg min_(y in Y) abs(delta_y (bold(x)))
 $

+#margin[
+  Fisher's approach offers a geometric interpretation: it finds the direction in feature space along which the classes are most separated relative to their within-class spread.
+This makes it both a classification method and a dimensionality reduction technique.
+]

 == Linear Discriminant Function

 A linear discriminant function is defined as: